Wednesday, November 4, 2009

 Manderin Chinese FAQ

-Chinese is a very interesting language, and so distant from English that it attracts alot of speculation among english speakers.
-I speak Chinese, not quite fluently, And I get alot of questions about it.
-Id like to clear one misconceptions about it.
+Chinese is so distant from English that it attracts a lot of speculation among English speakers.
+I speak Mandarin Chinese (though not quite fluently) and people often ask me questions about the language and culture.
+I'd like to clear up one particular misconception.

 Can a Chinese person be tone deaf?

-Yes.
-If you had attended a sacrament meeting there, you would never ask that.
+Absolutely: if you had ever attended a Karaoke party among Chinese speaking people, you would never ask that.

 Tuesday, February 5, 2008